chalatz/excursions/pages/tours/jewish-tours.md

 - You will visit the **Rhodes Jewish Museum** that collected a large number of pictures of the past Jewish community in Rhodes and the 800-Year-Old Torah which is one of the oldest Torahs in the world.
 Originally from and used by the Sephardic Jewish of the Iberian Peninsula and brought to Rhodes Island by the Sephardic Jewish refugees when they fled Spain and Portugal.
 The Jewish Museum of Rhodes opens for the first time in 1997. **Aron Hasson**, attorney, from Los Angeles and Rhodian third generation, is the founder and the one who inspired the idea of creating a museum.
 (Stop Visit Photos)

-- Once you get back to the car parking, your journey to **Lindos** will take you along a beautiful, 50km / 32 miles drive of the east coast of the island, past picturesque little villages.

 ### THE JOURNEY TO LINDOS

 Once you get back to the car parking, your journey to **Lindos** will take you along a beautiful, 50km / 32 miles drive of the east coast of the island, past picturesque little villages.